frhnhzln/demo-mobile-app-dev/README.md

 }

 ## API Guideline (Booking):
-To submit a movie review using the API, make a POST request to the following endpoint: http://127.0.0.1:8001/api/bookings
+To submit a booking using the API, make a POST request to the following endpoint: http://127.0.0.1:8001/api/bookings
 Use `raw` as the body type and choose `JSON` format.